- Completed Application: Found Online

 Evaluation of Criteria

-Upon submission of all criteria, the applicant's file is reviewed by the Admissions Committee and, if applicable, the Director of Global Education.
-The applicant will be notified of the decision regarding their application.
+Upon submission of all criteria, the application is reviewed by the admissions committee which includes the Director of Graduate Admissions, the Department Advisor, the Graduate Dean and, if applicable, the Director of Global Education.
+The applicant is notified of the decision regarding acceptance or non-acceptance.
 Decisions are based on the strength of required criteria; correlation of applicant goals with program goals; ability to contribute to a collaborative learning environment as demonstrated throughout the admissions process.
 This includes appropriate and professional verbal and written correspondence.